derong97/fall_prevention/live_monitoring_app/README.md

 3. To install torch libraries, follow this guide: https://medium.com/analytics-vidhya/quick-setup-instructions-for-installing-pytorch-and-fastai-on-raspberry-pi-4-5ffbe45e0ae3
 4. Run this command to ensure that all other requirements are installed: `pip3 install -r requirements.txt`
 5. To use CV2 library, run this command: `sudo apt-get install libatlas-base-dev` (required for shared object libcblas.so.3 to work)
 6. Create a `.env` file.
-Copy and paste the required environment variables from env_template.
+Copy and paste the required environment variables from env_template, and insert the details of the private SQL database into that file.

 ## Installing frontend dependencies
 1. Navigate to the frontend folder `cd live_monitoring_frontend`